vishesh1525/MERN-stack-project/README.md

 FULL STACK WEB DEVELOPMENT OF BOOKING WEBSITE
-A comprehensive booking website using the
+A comprehensive booking website using the MERN(
-HTML5, CSS, JavaScript ( EJS) MongoDB, Express.js, Node.js, stack, following the MVC
+HTML5, CSS, JavaScript ( EJS) MongoDB, Express.js, Node.js,) stack following the MVC
 (Model-View-Controller) design pattern.

 -Established a secure and efficient database architecture using